 Special Celebrations for an Elderly Mother

 It is not easy helping a parent through old age.
-But stop for just a moment and think about just how terrifying it must be for your mom or dad.
-Put aside your frustrations and work on being a gentle constant on which they can rely.
+But stop for just a moment and think about just how terrifying it must be for your mom.
+Put aside your frustrations and work on being a gentle constant on which she can rely.

 If your elderly mother lives far away from you, try to make arrangements to visit at least once a year.
 Regular phone calls, and especially handwritten letters (enclose photos!) let her know that she is in your heart, despite the miles separating you.

 Encourage your parent to remain active in her community, and if she is having difficulty getting around (and is not living in an assisted facility), then see if there are Dial-a-Ride services that can be used.
 Perhaps a trusted, younger neighbor can check in on a regular basis, as well.